 (1) A "request for a state hearing" is defined as a clear expression, by the individual or authorized representative, to the effect that he or she wishes to appeal a decision or wants the opportunity to present his or her case to a higher authority.
-The request may be either made orally or submitted written or electronically.
+The request may be either made orally, in writing, or electronically.

 A state hearing may only be requested by or on behalf of an individual applying for or receiving benefits.
 A state hearing may not be requested by the local agency, the state agency, or another entity, such as a managed care plan, acting for or in place of the local or state agency.

 (2) Oral requests for a hearing shall immediately be converted to a written record by the person to whom the request is made.
 It is not appropriate to require the individual to submit a written request once the desire for a hearing has been expressed orally.
 Requests made by telephone must be made by the individual.

 (3) Written authorization including, but not limited to letters of guardianship or power of attorney, must accompany all requests made on an individual's behalf by an authorized representative except: